xanderhendriks/rpi-embedded-target-action-runner/README.md

 # Ensuring Product Reliability
-The main goal of this workshop is to show some ways that could assist in making sure that shipped products are of sufficient quality to delight customers.
+The main goal of this workshop is to show some ways that can assist in making sure that shipped products are of sufficient quality to delight customers.
 Both from an electronics and firmware perspective.
 The approach to achieve this consists of two key components.

 ## Firmware verification
 First there is the firmware that implements the product's functionality.
 Bugs in the firmware will affect every product running this code and will greatly affect how the end user perceives the product.
 Both in a positive and a negative way.
 Nowadays with iterative ways of working it is possible to release more features in a shorter time.
 Delivering a pipeline of constant improvements to the product for the customer through over the air (OTA) updates.
 The downside of this is that it has become impossible to spend a lot of time testing every release, as this would mean spending more time on testing than on writing code.
 Luckily there are a lot of tools available today that can be used to automate this process.
 We will look at how Github actions can be used to build firmware images in the cloud in a reliable and reproducible manner.
 And how a Raspberry Pi (RPi) can be used as a remote action runner to verify the functionality of every firmware build in a fully automated way.
+Next to this we'll also look at how other levels of testing can be introduced, which can point out potential problems before even having build the code for the target hardware.

 ### Different types of testing
 During firmware development different types of testing can be identified.
 Some of them are very easy to implement and can be run in an automated manner.
 Meaning that with a minimal amount of effort these tests can be run on any change of the code.
 Resulting in a higher confidence that the code will work as designed.